tugberkozkara/prost/README.md

 ## **Usage:**
 Prost! aims to store good quality cafés and pubs.
 Apart from cafés and pubs, sharing any good quality place/activity is more than welcome.

-Users can create their accounts and share places with name, category, location and Menu URL information.
-Also any tags can be added to places to use as a filtering.
+Users can create their accounts and share places with name, category, location, tags and menu URL information.
+Tags and locations can be used for filtering.

 ## **Stack:**
 **Backend:** Node.js, Express, MongoDB, AWS EC2